You want smart political talk without the meltdowns?

 She is one of a kind.

-So um in Ainsley's book obviously funded 10 scholarships, and we wanted to show her the impact she was having, you know, over half a million dollars deployed this year into the state of South Carolina.
+So in Ainsley's book, obviously funded 10 scholarships, and we wanted to show her the impact she was having.

 You know, it's sad in so many ways.

-Now I know we've made changes at the Department of Veterans Affairs.
+Now, I know we've made changes at the Department of Veterans Affairs.

-I mean, we know how atrocious the VA hospitals have been, and and it's frankly been nothing but outright corruption.
+I mean, we know how atrocious the VA hospitals have been, and it's frankly been nothing but outright corruption.

-And you asked people, I think it was what, $17 a month?
+And you asked people, I think it was, what, $17 a month?

 Am I getting that right?

-Yes, it's thirteen dollars a month.
+Yes, it's $13 a month.

-And why thirteen?
+And why 13?

-And we've had over three hundreds.
+And we've had over 300.

 I never got a copy from Ainsley Earhart's new book.

-Uh but I'll give you a copy, Sean.
+I'll give you a copy, Sean.

-But uh so what drew you, Ainsley, to this charity?
+So, what drew you, Ainsley, to this charity?

-Well what was it?
+What was it?

 Yeah, I was really torn because I love Freedom Alliance.